- Practice Areas

 Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 It definitely takes experience to win boat accident injury cases.
 Whether it happened in the Pacific Ocean, the harbor, on the docks, on a lake, or the river, we can help you recover the maximum compensation possible under the law.
 Our goal is to take over your case so that your top concerns can be recovering and taking care of your family.
+Contact our Orange County boat accident lawyers today for a free case evaluation.

 Boat accidents range in severity from mild property damage to serious injury or multiple fatalities.
 We have seen the entire range of causes for boating, water skiing and rafting accidents and will investigate fully to determine every potential scenario of liability.
 In some cases, boating accidents are caused by another person’s negligence, and that might mean you have the right to a personal injury claim.